The Condensed Fiber Product and Zesting: Discussion

 Theorem \ref{thm:cfp is zesting} states that the condensed fiber product with pointed (braided) extensions corresponds to (braided) zestings.
 Hence, the condensed fiber product can be seen as a generalization of zesting.
 However, zesting has advantages from a computational perspective, as it allows for explicit formulas for fusion rules, $F$-matrices, $R$-matrices, and modular data, as established in \cite{DGPRZ}.

 The investigation of the condensed fiber product and its relationship with zesting also suggests several further avenues of exploration.
-We list a few that will be left to future work. \begin{enumerate} \item In Theorem \ref{thm:cfp is zesting} we find that the condensed fiber product of $\cC\in\TGB$ with any pointed $\cP\in\TGB$ with $\cP_e=\cB_z$ produces a $G$-crossed zesting datum $(\lambda,\nu)$ on $\cC$, but the resulting condensed fiber product may not be \emph{$G$-crossed} equivalent to the corresponding zesting $\cC^{(\lambda,\nu)}$.
-Indeed, there is a canonical $G$-crossed braided structure on $\cC^{(\lambda,\nu)}$ which might not be equivalent to that of $(\cC\Gbox\cP)_B$.
-Can this be reconciled, perhaps with a more refined notion of $G$-crossed zesting? \item The condensed fiber product (and zesting) can be applied to more general settings: take any two $G$-graded fusion categories $\cC$ and $\cD$ such that $\cB_z\subset\cC_e$ and $\cB_z\subset\cD_e$, but is not necessarily transparent in the respective trivial components.
+We list a few that will be left to future work. \begin{enumerate} \item The condensed fiber product (and zesting) can be applied to more general settings: take any two $G$-graded fusion categories $\cC$ and $\cD$ such that $\cB_z\subset\cC_e$ and $\cB_z\subset\cD_e$, but is not necessarily transparent in the respective trivial components.
 Then one may still form the condensed fiber product, since $\nabla(\cB_z)$ remains an algebra object in $\cC\boxtimes\cD$.
-Moreover, the resulting category is $G$-graded, since $\nabla(\cB_z)$ lies in the trivially graded component of $\cC\boxtimes\cD$. \item In the case of two non-degenerate categories $\cC,\cD$ containing a common symmetric pointed subcategory $\cB_z$ we have an interpretation of the condensed fiber product as the local $\Fun(B)$-modules in $\cC\boxtimes\cD$, i.e., $[\cC\boxtimes\cD]_B=(\cC\boxtimes\cD)_{\Fun(B)}^{loc}$.
+Moreover, the resulting category is $G$-graded, since $\nabla(\cB_z)$ lies in the trivially graded component of $\cC\boxtimes\cD$. \item In the case of two non-degenerate categories $\cC,\cD$ containing a common symmetric pointed subcategory $\cB_z$, we have an interpretation of the condensed fiber product as the local $\Fun(B)$-modules in $\cC\boxtimes\cD$, i.e., $[\cC\boxtimes\cD]_B=(\cC\boxtimes\cD)_{\Fun(B)}^{loc}$.
 Suppose $\cC$ and $\cD$ are non-degenerate fusion categories with a common condensible algebra $\cA$.
 Then, as in \cite{DNO}, one has a diagonal condensible algebra object $\Hc$ in $\cA\boxtimes\cA\subset \cC\boxtimes\cD$ so that $(\cC\boxtimes\cD)_\Hc^{loc}$ is again a non-degenerate category containing $\cA$.
 For example, if one has $\Rep(G)\subset \cC$ for some non-abelian group $G$ one may take $\cD$ to be any of the zestings of $\cZ(\Rep(G))$, for example $\Rep(D^\omega G)$ for some $3$-cocycle $\omega$.
 Then this more general condensed fiber product could be thought of as a generalized zesting of $\cC$. \end{enumerate}